 Managing contractor expenses is more than just an accounting task.
 It affects your overall operational efficiency and contractor relationships.
 Establishing a robust digital system for expense reimbursement offers the following benefits:

-• Maintains strong relationships: A user-friendly digital reimbursement system and streamlined procedures builds trust, strengthening the relationship between you and your contractors.
+- Maintains strong relationships: A user-friendly digital reimbursement system and streamlined procedures build trust, strengthening the relationship between you and your contractors.

 Understanding the Contractor Expense Reimbursement Process